10 Online Scams You Need to Be Aware Of—and How to Avoid Them

-Avoidance maneuver: “On the Internet, it is almost impossible to be too paranoid,” says Durst.
+Avoidance manoeuvre: “On the Internet, it is almost impossible to be too paranoid,” says Durst.
 “But don’t be paralyzed; be smart.”
 Dating and social-networking sites can be a great way to meet new friends, even from foreign countries.
-But if someone you know only from the Web asks for money, sign off quickly and follow these other tips for keeping yourself safe from online dating scams.
+But if someone you know only from the Web asks for money, sign off quickly.

 A terrible scam-azon (Yes, that deal really is too good to be true)